walquis/subversion-migration-tools/README.md

 1. From the prod server, "svnadmin dump" an incremental dump up to the next round number, e.g.,  legacy.92673-100000.dump (filter-project.pl expects it this way).  scp this file to the /data/repo-retire/migrations/dumps directory.
 1. Filter the project, from first rev up to a round-number rev (.e.g., 320000), with *filter-project.pl*:
 <pre><code>
-$ filter-project.pl http://<host>/<repo> --project <myProject> --first-rev 120001 --last-rev 328000
+$ filter-project.pl --project myProject --first-rev 120001 --last-rev 328000
 </code></pre>
-1. Construct the migration references under /data/repo-retire/migrations/refs/<myProject>
-filter-project.pl creates /data/repo-retire/migrations/refs/<myProject>/svn-export.sh, which exports migration references corresponding to changes that it made when filtering.
+1. Construct the migration references under /data/repo-retire/migrations/refs/myProject filter-project.pl creates /data/repo-retire/migrations/refs/myProject/svn-export.sh, which exports migration references corresponding to changes that it made when filtering.
 <pre><code>
-$ cd /data/repo-retire/migrations/refs/<myProject>/migration-refs
+$ cd /data/repo-retire/migrations/refs/myProject/migration-refs
 $ ../svn-export.sh
 </code></pre>
 1.1.
-Figure out what containing directories need to already exist, and mkdir them under refs/<myProject>/**/* For instance, if filters.txt has a line like "projects/trading/myProject", then run "mkdir -p projects/trading".
+Figure out what containing directories need to already exist, and mkdir them under refs/myProject/**/* For instance, if filters.txt has a line like "projects/trading/myProject", then run "mkdir -p projects/trading".
 1.2.
 Create the new repo, and *svn import \-\-no-ignore* the migration-refs and the directories that need to pre-exist. *\--no-ignore* is very important; if it's missing, then files that SVN typically ignores, like .so's, will be missing in the new repo.
 <pre><code>
 $ svnadmin create /data/retire/repos/myProject
-$ cd /data/repo-retire/migrations/refs/<myProject>
+$ cd /data/repo-retire/migrations/refs/myProject
 $ svn import -m "containing dirs" projects http://localhost:8078/repos/myProject/projects
 $ svn import -m "copyfrom refs" migration-refs http://localhost:8078/repos/myProject/migration-refs
 </code></pre>
 1.1.
 Search the migration-refs references for svn:externals, using propset-migration-refs.pl
 (filter-project.pl created a migration-refs-map.csv for propset-migration-refs.pl to use).
 <pre><code>
-$ cd /data/repo-retire/migrations/refs/<myProject>/workspace
+$ cd /data/repo-retire/migrations/refs/myProject/workspace
 $ svn co http://localhost:8078/repos/myProject/migration-refs
 $ cd migration-refs
 $ propset-migration-refs.pl --url_map_file ../../migration-refs-map.csv